alyaparan/omnibrow/README.md

 ---

-Developed with passion by Alik Paranyan, cybersecurity specialist and cybercriminal enthusiast.
+Developed by Alik Paranyan also as @alyaparan, Cyber Security Specialist and Cyber Criminal Enthusiast.